-Games in the ID@Xbox program must be concept approved and go through full certification on Xbox One and Windows 10, which is a greater time commitment on your part.
-ID@Xbox titles get placement in the primary section of the Store, versus the Creators Collection, which may allow for greater exposure to customers.
+Games in the ID@Xbox program must be concept-approved and go through full certification on Xbox One and Windows 10, which is a greater time commitment on your part.
+ID@Xbox titles get placement in the primary section of the Store (versus the Creators Collection), which may provide greater exposure to customers.

 Developers in the ID@Xbox program also gain access to developer support and promotional assistance from Microsoft, as well as the full complement of private whitepapers and developer technical forums.
-You can continue to use MSDN Forums or ask programming related questions on Stack Overflow using the "xbox-live" tag if you like.
+You can continue to use MSDN Forums or ask programming related questions on Stack Overflow using the "xbox-live" tag.

-Developers working with a game publisher that is a Microsoft Partner have access to the full set of Xbox Live features and dedicated Microsoft representatives to assist in your development, certification, and release process.
+Developers working with a game publisher that is a Managed Partner (such as the ID@Xbox program) have access to the full set of Xbox Live features and dedicated Microsoft representatives to assist in the development, certification, and release process.

 The below table illustrates the features available to the Xbox Live Creators Program, and ID@Xbox programs.

 |Feature Area||Feature||Description||Creators Program||ID@Xbox Program|

 |Social features||Social Manager||Efficiently retrieve information about a player's social graph.||Optional / Limited (only friends who have played your title are exposed)||Optional|